 - Custards and flans

 - Breads: While some argue that convection creates even browning and a great crust, others say that it dries out the interior of the bread.
 The choice here is really up to you.

 How to Use the Convection Setting

 If you've decided to use the convection setting, here are a few things to keep in mind:

-- Check earlier.
-Since food cooks more quickly on convection, check on it two-thirds or three-quarters of the way through the recommended cooking time and make any necessary adjustments.
+- Check earlier: Because food cooks more quickly on convection, check on it two-thirds or three-quarters of the way through the recommended cooking time and make any necessary adjustments.

 Don't be afraid of your convection oven — embrace this great feature!
 Play around with it and you'll probably be amazed by the results.